shreyaskumar-Singh/portfoliowebsite/README.md

     style.css:
 Embedded Icons

-The following icons are embedded directly into your index.html as SVG code, so they don't require an external link:
+The following icons are embedded directly into  index.html as SVG code, so they don't require an external link:

     GitHub